loudnumbers/environmental_data/README.md

 ## Annual

-The annual csv file ([download](https://raw.githubusercontent.com/loudnumbers/environmental_data/main/annual.csv)) contains data running from 1959 to 2022 - a timespan of 64 years.
-It suits longer sonifications where you might want things to evolve more gradually.
-It suits shorter sonifications where you might want the story of the data to be clear and obvious.
+The annual csv file ([download](https://raw.githubusercontent.com/loudnumbers/environmental_data/main/annual.csv)) contains data running from 1959 to 2022 - a timespan of 64 years.It suits shorter sonifications where you might want the story of the data to be clear and obvious.

 Here's an explanation of the column names: